dillonwu-97/classes/cs255:computer organization/README.md

 Scans an input and does some computation

 ## HW3
-Moving some stuff around in memory to get familiar with assembly programming
+Moved some stuff around in memory to get familiar with assembly programming

 ## HW4
-Doing some arithmetic with arrays and linked lists in assembly
+Performed some arithmetic with arrays and linked lists in assembly

+## HW5
+Manipulated two arrays to find min, max, sum, and common elements

+## HW6
+Programmed binary search in assembly

 ## HW7
 Counts and prints out primes that are less than or equal to some input n